 - Crime Rate: Safer than 11% of Tacoma neighborhoods

-Whether you’re moving to Tacoma to start your career or looking for fun entertainment, Central has what you’re searching for!
-This Tacoma neighborhood is only five minutes from downtown and has a great selection of trendy restaurants, entertainment, and nightlife in the nearby 6th Avenue Business District.
-Job seekers can find opportunities in the area close to Tacoma’s tech companies and major healthcare employers like MultiCare Tacoma General Hospital and St. Joseph Medical Center.
-And singles and young professionals will love Central for its budget-friendly housing options, including Craftsman-style homes and apartments!
+Whether you’re a young professional looking for things to do in Tacoma or to start your career, Central has what you’re searching for!
+Located just five minutes from the city center, this Tacoma neighborhood has a great selection of trendy restaurants, entertainment, and nightlife in the nearby 6th Avenue Business District.
+Medical professionals in particular in the area will appreciate being close to St. Joseph Medical Center, MultiCare Tacoma General Hospital, or MultiCare Allenmore Hospital while living in Central.
+But of course, what ultimately draws growing young professionals to live in this Tacoma neighborhood is Central’s budget-friendly housing options—including Craftsman-style homes and apartments.

 Things to Do in Central